ahmdhndr/webpack-tutorial/readme.md

-# Webpack Tutorial
+# Basic Webpack

-A tutorial about webpack for beginner
+In this part, we installed webpack with no configuration at all, just add to package.json `json "script": { "start": "webpack" }`